 As I mentioned here, happiness researchers – yes, real academic researchers, neuroscientists and even economists – are now intensely studying how to increase happiness.
 One thing they’ve found is that keeping a gratitude journal lowers stress levels and improves sleep.
 Here are some other benefits of keeping a gratitude journal, along with a link to the one I have.

 Resetting the stress response is one of the most important things we can do to balance hormones, but there are steps as well.
-In the next post in this series, we’ll cover my top six.
+In the next post in this series – how to balance hormones naturally – we’ll cover my top six.